+Short answer: it depends on the offence, not on the word "marijuana."
+Since cannabis legalization, a foreign conviction for simple possession of a small personal amount may no longer have a Canadian criminal equivalent, which can mean no inadmissibility under IRPA s.36 at all.
+A conviction for trafficking, distribution, production, or import/export still maps to a Cannabis Act offence carrying up to 14 years, which is serious criminality.
+A border or visa officer always makes the final call.
 When Canada legalized cannabis under the Cannabis Act, S.C.
 2018, c.
-16, many Americans with marijuana convictions assumed their record was now irrelevant at the Canadian border.
-That assumption is wrong — and it has led to refusals at the border.
+16, many Americans with marijuana convictions assumed their record was now irrelevant at the border.
+That assumption is wrong, and it has led to refusals.
 Canada's admissibility rules are based on Canadian law equivalency: CBSA asks what the Canadian equivalent of your foreign offence is at the time of application.
 For simple possession, the answer has changed significantly since legalization.
-For trafficking, production, and distribution, the answer has not.
-This guide explains exactly how the equivalency analysis works for marijuana convictions and what your options are.
+For trafficking, production, and distribution, it generally has not.
+This guide explains how the equivalency analysis works for marijuana convictions, the specific Cannabis Act sections involved, and the options available.

 Cannabis Legalization and IRPA Equivalency